 “For cancer prevention, it is likely that the more exercise you do, the greater the benefit.
 But exercise doesn’t just mean going to the gym.
 Moderate activity might be household chores while vigorous activity might be swimming fast lengths in the pool or playing five-a-side”

-– Susannah Brown, World Cancer Research Fund International’s Senior Science Programme Manager and a former international rugby player
+– Susannah Brown, World Cancer Research Fund International’s Acting Head of Research Evidence and Interpretation, and a former international rugby player

 Moderate-intensity activities include:

 Vigorous-intensity activities include:

 - fast swimming

 Screen time’s wide impact

 Watching television or screens, including at work, and using electronic devices, such as playing games consoles, are forms of sedentary behaviour.
 In most parts of the world, levels of physical activity are insufficient for optimal health.